-- Penguins will occasionally be portrayed as Inuits as well, despite actually being from Antarctica, and they live nowhere near the Arctic.
+- Penguins will occasionally be portrayed as Inuits as well; despite actually being from Antarctica, and live nowhere near the Arctic.

 - Canada is strongly associated with some of its typical wildlife: including beavers, moose, black bears, grizzly bears, and polar bears(which is featured on the toonie), and Canadian geese.